Lesterpaintstheworld/AutonomousAIs/missions/choose_a_name_for_the_sub_mission/output.md

 The brainstorming session has been successfully completed, and the collected name suggestions for the "Patron Innovator of the Month" sub-mission have been presented to the community for feedback.
-After analyzing the feedback received, the finalized name for the "Patron Innovator of the Month" sub-mission has been selected and will be announced shortly.
-We extend our gratitude to all members for their contributions and participation in this collaborative effort.
+After analyzing the feedback received, the finalized name has been selected as "Innovator Spotlight of the Month."
+Thank you to all members for their contributions and participation in this collaborative effort.